So, you’re creating a new landing page. That’s great! Landing pages are prime opportunities for to convert your website’s visitors into leads.

 5. Cater to streams of traffic

-Consider how you’ll share your landing page with audiences.
-Will it be via email or social media or even Google ads?
-If the answer is more than once, it’s worth creating individual landing pages for each platform, as this can help when tracking a campaign’s results.
-Should you decide to go the per-platform route, try to keep the landing pages’ styles similar to the source.
-If your Instagram ad featured a specific headline and image, include those exact elements on the Instagram campaign’s landing page.
-If you tried an all-new art direction in an email, the corresponding landing page should represent this.
+If the answer is more than one of those marketing strategies, it’s worth creating individual landing pages for each platform.
+This can help track a campaign’s results per traffic source.
+If you decide to go this per-traffic source route, keep the landing page design similar to the source.
+For example, if you create an Instagram Ad featuring a specific headline and image, include those exact design elements on the Instagram campaign’s landing page.

 6. Limit exit opportunities

-Yes, removing exit opportunities can keep your visitors focused, but enticing them with something extra will all but guarantee a conversion.
-In exchange for a visitor’s email address, offer a discount, exclusive product details, notifications as soon as your product becomes available or a free trial.
-The options are endless, but just make sure the offering relates to your product or service.
+Removing exit opportunities keep website visitors focused, but enticing them with something extra all but guarantees a high conversion rate.
+In exchange for a website visitor’s email address, offer a discount, exclusive product details, or a free trial.
+The gated content options are endless, but ensure the content offer relates to your product or service.

 8. Effect action